Bessy-Mukaria/Blog_2/README.md

 ## Data analysis.
 I did visualization on the clean to data to help get insight of the trend in the data.
 The main focus was on the three ranking scores of measuring influence; popular score, Relevance score and Reach score.
 ## 1.Popular score
-I obtained the populating score by ranking the users(government officials and most twitter influencers) based on their total number of retweet count and the likes they got on each tweet.
+I obtained the popularing score by ranking the users(government officials and most twitter influencers) based on their total number of retweet count and the likes they got on each tweet.
 ```
 ###Popularity score
 #Parameters of interest = No of retweets, Favorite count.